 A crop of beleaguered citizens of the community met with County Board President Toni Preckwinkle and County Sheriff Thomas Dart, irritated by the ever–looming threats of foreclosure.
-Furthermore, the homeowners called on county leaders to put in place a one year-stay on evictions, or a “one-year moratorium,” according to Steven Ross Johnson’s article
+Furthermore, the homeowners called on county leaders to put in place a one year-stay on evictions, or a “one-year moratorium,” according to Steven Ross Johnson’s article.

 "We don't come here on our knees begging for a handout," said Keeanga-Yamahtta Taylor, an organizer.
 "We come here as fighters for the human right to housing."